umbraco/UmbracoDocs/Documentation/Reference/Request-Pipeline/outbound-pipeline.md

 ### Url Segment provider
 On umbraco startup the `UrlSegmentProviderResolver` will search for the first `IUrlSegmentProvider` and that does not return `null`.

-If no UrlSegment provider is found, he will fall back to the *default url segment provider*.
+If no UrlSegment provider is found, he will fall back to the *default Url segment provider*.

-To craete a new url segment provider, implement the following interface:
+To create a new Url segment provider, implement the following interface:

     public interface IUrlSegmentProvider
     {